dbones/dbones.github.io/_posts/2017-03-04-poco-pojo-means-no-mojo.md

 The example on the right, we take advantage of the IoC container's defult conventions.
 Where the container will select the Constructor which it can inject the most dependencies on.

+**NOTE** we could move all the transaction code to AOP or Middleware action.

 # Entity - Persistence dependency

 **Goal:** entity classes should not be aware of persistence.
 Arguably it should not know of serialisation, or any mapping.